MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/images.md

 ## <step-number>1</step-number> Types of images
 {: .divider }
 Images must have text alternatives or alt text that describe the information or function they represent.
+The author must determine the text alternative depending on an image's usage, context, and content.
+For example, a bird's exact type and look in an image might be less relevant and described only briefly on a website about parks.
+Still, they may be appropriate on a website specifically about birds.

 This tutorial demonstrates how to check for the appropriate alt text based on the image's purpose.

 - **Informative Images:** Images, typically pictures, photos, and illustrations, convey important information or concepts.
 The alt text should be a short description that conveys the essential information the image presents.
 It can be a sentence or two, including prior punctuation.
 The alt text should not describe the image itself but the purpose it serves on the page.